Mohamed Issa and Imarhan Timbuktu

-Clermont Music presents IMARHAN TIMBUKTU.
-Formed in 1993 by Mohamed Issa Ag Oumar the group has become a reference point in contemporary Tuareg desert blues music.
-Their songs speak of love, unity, and their Sahara Desert cultural traditions.
+IMARHAN TIMBUKTU was formed in 1993 by Mohamed Issa Ag Oumar and the group quickly became a reference point for contemporary Tuareg desert blues music with their songs of love, unity, and their Sahara Desert cultural traditions.

 Banning Eyre, Afropop Worldwide

 ”Imarhan gives them room to stretch into new music”

 Glynis Hart, Ithaca Times